Permit and Pass Solutions for the Healthcare Sector

 Core Elements of a Robust Permit-to-Work (PTW) System

-A successful PTW system leaves absolutely nothing to chance.
+A well-designed PTW system leaves nothing to chance.
 It transforms a high-risk maintenance task from a potential disaster into a tightly controlled, predictable workflow.

 To be truly effective and audit-ready, your system must be built on four non-negotiable pillars: